DashBoard page#

 1

-• Detected vision parts with chart: shows how many components were detected in the current image and the trend over time (30 s).
+• Detected vision parts with graph: how many components were detected in the current image and the trend over time (30s).

 2

-• In run: status indicator showing whether the system is running or stopped.
+• In run: indicator light showing whether the system is running or stopped.

-• In run time: timer showing the total system operating time.
+• In run time: chronometer indicating total system uptime.

 3

-• FlexiBowl dropdown menu: allows selection of the FlexiBowl® device to operate.
+• FlexiBowl® drop-down menu: allows you to select the FlexiBowl® device you wish to operate on.

-• Test Locator: starts cyclic FlexiBowl and hopper movements while components are present in the viewing area.
+• Test Locator: starts cyclic movements of FlexiBowl® and hopper as long as there are components in the vision area.

 4

-• Robot: shows the real-time connection status of the robot.
+• Robot: indicates the status of the real-time connection with the robot.

 5

-• Camera/Locator processing time: single image acquisition and component recognition times.
+• Camera/Locator processing time: individual image shot and component identification timing.

-• Total vision processing Time: sum of camera and locator processing times.
+• Total vision processing time: sum of camera and locator times.

-• Total FlexiBowl / Robot time: time for one FlexiBowl movement sequence and one robot pick-and-place cycle.
+• Total FlexiBowl® / Robot time: time for a FB movement sequence and a single robot pick & place.

-• Total processing time: total process time, vision plus FlexiBowl plus robot.
+• Total processing time: total process time (Vision + FB + Robot).

-• Fill hopper: history of hopper discharges onto the FlexiBowl plate.
+• Fill hopper: log of discharges from the hopper onto the FlexiBowl® disc.

-• Vision - FlexiBowl - Robot: comparative chart of the three functions to understand the impact of each process on total cycle time.
+• Vision - FlexiBowl® - Robot: comparative graph of the three functions to understand the impact of each individual process on the total time.

 6

-• Parts per minute: chart showing the average number of picked parts per minute.
+• Parts per minute: graph of average parts picked per minute.

 Recipes page#